hanay0/Drum-Kit/README.md

 A Simple web app using javascript DOM [document object model] and based on events for keyboard keys and mouse clicks.

 ### Demo :
-You can see it live [here] : https://hanay0.github.io/Drum-Kit/
+You can see it live here(https://hanay0.github.io/Drum-Kit/)

 #### ScreenShot :
 ![Annotation 2020-07-05 025353](https://user-images.githubusercontent.com/30327222/86523342-64ca9e80-be6b-11ea-866d-32ac2e06f275.png)